David Greenberg (historian)

-David Greenberg is a historian and professor of US history as well as of journalism and media studies at Rutgers University, New Jersey, United States.
+David Greenberg is a historian and professor of US history as well as of journalism and media studies at Rutgers University-New Brunswick.
+He has been a frequent contributor to Slate since its inception and has also published articles in numerous well-known scholarly and popular outlets, including The New Yorker, The Atlantic, The Washington Post, The New York Times, Foreign Affairs, and others.

 US history books

-Greenberg’s Ph.D. thesis won Columbia University’s 2001 Bancroft Dissertation Award and became his first book, Nixon’s Shadow (2003), which won the Washington Monthly Annual Political Book Award and the American Journalism Historians Association's Book Award.
+Greenberg’s Ph.D. thesis won Columbia University’s 2001 Bancroft Dissertation Award, and became his first book, Nixon’s Shadow (2003), which won the Washington Monthly Annual Political Book Award and the American Journalism Historians Association's Book Award.
 Calvin Coolidge (2006), a biography in Henry Holt's American Presidents Series, appeared on the Washington Post’s list of best books of 2007.
 Presidential Doodles (2006) was widely reviewed and featured on CNN, NPR's All Things Considered, and CBS’s Sunday Morning.
 Republic of Spin (2016) examines the rise of the White House spin machine, from the Progressive Era to the present day, and the debates that Americans have waged over its implications for democracy.
-His most recent book, Alan Brinkley (2019), is about the political historian.

-As of September 2022, he is writing a biography of Rep. John Lewis, the civil rights leader.
+Alan Brinkley (2019) is a biography of the political historian.
+John Lewis: A Life (2024) is a biography of Rep. John Lewis, the congressman and civil rights leader.

 Journalism

 Formerly a full-time journalist, Greenberg is now a contributing editor to Politico Magazine, where he writes a regular column.
 He previously served as managing editor and acting editor of The New Republic, where he was a contributing editor until 2014.
 Early in his career, he was the assistant to author Bob Woodward on The Agenda: Inside the Clinton White House (Simon & Schuster, 1994).
 He has also been a regular contributor to Slate since its founding and has written for The New Yorker, The Atlantic, The Washington Post, The New York Times, Foreign Affairs, Daedalus, Dissent, Raritan, and many other scholarly and popular publications.
+Greenberg was one of the earliest members of the Academic Freedom Alliance.